If a prison term is in your future, learn how to use all of your critical thinking skills to sow seeds for an early release.

 Options to Get Out Early

-An inmate’s attorney would be best suited to advise on the prospects for release through judicial actions, such as an appeal or a motion for post-conviction relief.
+Although a person’s attorney would be best suited to advise on the prospects for release through judicial actions, such as an appeal or a motion for post-conviction relief.
 This lesson focuses on mechanisms for early release through the executive branch of government rather than the judicial system.
 Those mechanisms include:

 - Executive Clemency: The United States Constitution, Article II, Section 2, authorizes the President of the United States to adjust prison sentences through Executive Clemency.
 Inmates may read about this mechanism in Title 28 of the United States Code, Sections 509 and 510.
 In the past, this has been a very high hurdle.
 But the crowded prison system has spawned reforms with regard to Executive Clemency.